Esmail-ibraheem/nanograd/README.md

 > [!NOTE]
-> you can use the nanograd library in your CLI, after installing it in your computer using `pip install -e`. then you can run any model you want,
+> You can use the nanograd library in your CLI, after installing it on your computer using `pip install -e`. then you can run any model you want,
-> here is some commands to run in the terminal
+> here are some commands to run in the terminal

 | command | Sub-command | type this |
 |---------|-------------|-----------|